 Bonneville Unit Tribal Waters.
 The Secretary is authorized to make any unused capacity in the Bonneville Unit Strawberry Aqueduct Collection System diversion facilities available for use by the Tribe.
 Unused capacity shall constitute capacity, only as available, in excess of the needs of the District for delivery of Bonneville Unit water and for satisfaction of minimum streamflow obligations established by this Act.
 In the event that the Tribe elects to place water in these components of the Bonneville Unit system, the Secretary and the District shall only impose an operation and maintenance charge.
 Such charge shall commence at the time of the Tribe's use of such facilities.
-The operation and maintenance charge shall be prorated on a per acre-foot basis, but shall only include the operation and maintenance costs of facilities used by the Tribe and shall only apply when the Tribe elects to use the facilities.
+The operation and maintenance charge shall be prorated on a per acre-foot basis, but shall only include the operation and maintenance costs of facilities.
 As provided in the Ute Indian Compact, transfers of certain Indian reserved rights water to different lands or different uses will be made in accordance with the laws of the state of Utah governing change or exchange applications.